Helpful (and free!) info on science writing, science communication (SciComm), marketing, journalism, and policy

 Science Policy (SciPol)

-- Sheeva wrote a seven-part series about her involvement in the political world as a scientist called “A Scientist in Politics.”
+- Check out Sheeva’s blog series about her involvement in the political world as a scientist called “A Scientist in Politics.”

 - Read all of our posts about science policy, including Sheeva’s guide to science advocacy on Capitol Hill.